 All of this can be changed later so don’t feel like you have to commit to anything now!

-I talk about it briefly, but here are some of the WordPress Plugins I highly suggest using as a beginner:
+Grayson will talk more about plugins in his free course, but here are some of the WordPress Plugins I highly suggest using as a beginner:

 - Yoast SEO – SEO optimization tool